 We have a similar tour, running a week earlier, called Lapland Winter Magic.

-*This tour is sold out for 2019.
-It is our one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2020 Departure.
-2020 Dates and Prices will be released approximately January 2020 and it will be sold out from the waitlist. *
+This tour is close to being sold out for 2020 from the waitlist.
+It is our one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2021 Departure.
+2020 final dates and prices will be released approximately January 2020.

 - Visit to a reindeer farm including a reindeer sleigh ride, lunch and activities around the fire

 - Private Santa Visit with snowmobile ride and reindeer ride to his cabin